ETCLabs/c-swiftRDM/README.md

 via [DMX512](https://en.wikipedia.org/wiki/DMX512).
 More information about RDM can be found [here](http://www.rdmprotocol.org).

-This C-language library is intended to be a very lightweight RDM implementation;
+This swift wrapper for a C-language library is intended to be a very lightweight RDM implementation;
 it provides types, functions for building and parsing messages, and may in the future provide a basic implementation of RDM discovery.

-## About this ETCLabs Project

-RDM is official, open-source software developed by ETC employees and is designed to interact with ETC products.
-For challenges using, integrating, compiling, or modifying this software, we encourage posting on the [issues page](https://github.com/ETCLabs/RDM/issues) of the RDM project.

 ## Build